Delivery

 Other GP plus posts:

-Other specialities available as a part of GP plus experience include palliative care at hospices in Heald Green and Little Hulton, pain clinics, dermatology/rheumatology, paediatrics at SRFT.
+Other specialities available as a part of GP plus experience include public health, pain clinics, palliative care at hospices in Heald Green and Little Hulton, dermatology and rheumatology and paediatrics at SRFT.

-The primary care experience is varied with trainees being placed at 2 or 3 different practices throughout their training.
-Out of hours experience is based with local providers in Salford and Mastercall for our Trafford based trainees.
+The primary care experience is varied with trainees usually being placed at 2 or 3 different practices throughout their training.
+Out of hours experience is based with local providers: Salford Primary Care Together; and Mastercall for our Trafford based trainees.
 Primary Care practices are based throughout Salford and Trafford.

 Structured Teaching Programme